electron/electron/docs/api/frameless-window.md

 that the traffic lights are visible, or using `titleBarStyle: hidden` on Windows, you can access the Window Controls Overlay [JavaScript APIs][overlay-javascript-apis] and
 [CSS Environment Variables][overlay-css-env-vars] by setting the `titleBarOverlay` option to true.
 Specifying `true` will result in an overlay with default system colors.

-On Windows, you can also specify the color of the overlay and its symbols by setting `titleBarOverlay` to an object with the options `color` and `symbolColor`.
-If an option is not specified, the color will default to its system color for the window control buttons:
+You can specify the height of the overlay by setting `titleBarOverlay` to an object with the option `height`.
+On Windows, you can also specify the color of the overlay and its symbols with the options `color` and `symbolColor`.
+If the `height` option is not specified, the default title bar height for that system is used.
+And if a color option is not specified, its system color for the window control buttons is used:

 ```javascript
 const { BrowserWindow } = require('electron')